-The wave height and zero crossing period data at Scarborough (from both the original DWR and SBC wave buoys and the subsequent deployments) has been plotted as a scatter plot (Figure 2.14).
+The wave height and zero-crossing period data at Scarborough (from both the original DWR and SBC wave buoys and the subsequent deployments) has been plotted as a scatter plot (Figure 2.14).
 Different symbols have been used to distinguish between different subsequent years of the current deployment.
 Until Storm Arwen in 2021, the previous largest measured significant wave height of 6.7m was in the 2016/17 data, with associated period of 8.7 sec.
 Whilst this was something of an isolated event, several other large wave height and relatively long period events were recorded in that year's dataset.

-The highest significant wave height recorded within the 2021/22 data set (and indeed the Scarborough records overall) was 9.3m with an associated zero-crossing wave period of 9.8 sec on the 27th November 2021 during Storm Arwen; whilst the longest zero crossing wave period (longest on record) was 10.5 sec with an corresponding wave height of around 7.0 m also on the 27th November 2021.
+The highest significant wave height recorded within the 2022/23 data set was 5.7m with an associated zero-crossing wave period of 8.3 sec on the 17th November 2022; whilst the longest zero-crossing wave period was 10.0 sec with a corresponding wave height of around 1.1 m on the 12th February 2023.